cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 * [Accounts](./accounts.md)
 * [Transactions](./transactions.md)

-At the end of the section, you can find a code example illustrating message creation and the inclusion of messages in transactions for your checkers blockchain.
+At the end of the section, you can find a code example that illustrates message creation and the inclusion of messages in transactions for your checkers blockchain.

-Understanding `Msg` will help you prepare for the next section, on [modules in the Cosmos SDK](./modules.md)), as messages are a primary object handled by modules.
+Understanding `Msg` will help you prepare for the next section, on [modules in the Cosmos SDK](./modules.md), as messages are a primary object handled by modules.

 </HighlightBox>